HelloThereMatey/mag_sputter_tool/auto_control/docs/SOP_new.md

      - ✅ All other valves CLOSED (red - correct)
      - ✅ Ion gauge ON (green - if high vacuum achieved)

+6. **Alternatively: vent system & remove targets**
+   - I would not recommend leaving targets in system for too long.
+   - If you don't intend to use system again real soon, then remove target/s.

 ### Final Checks

 6. **Verify Equipment Status**